Valence bond theory: Applications

 An important aspect of the valence bond theory is the condition of maximum overlap, which leads to the formation of the strongest possible bonds.
 This theory is used to explain the covalent bond formation in many molecules.

 For example, in the case of the F2 molecule, the F−F bond is formed by the overlap of pz orbitals of the two F atoms, each containing an unpaired electron.
 Since the nature of the overlapping orbitals are different in H2 and F2 molecules, the bond strength and bond lengths differ between H2 and F2 molecules.

+In methane (CH4), the carbon atom undergoes sp3 hybridization, allowing it to form four equivalent sigma bonds with hydrogen atoms, resulting in a tetrahedral geometry.
+Hybridization also explains the equal C-H bond strengths.

 In an HF molecule the covalent bond is formed by the overlap of the 1s orbital of H and the 2pz orbital of F, each containing an unpaired electron.
 Mutual sharing of electrons between H and F results in a covalent bond in HF.

-Using modern classical valence bond theory, Patil and Bhanage have shown that the cation-anion interface of protic ionic liquids possesses charge shift bond character.